Article written by: Molly Ward, LCSW (She/Hers)

 Learning ways you can manage your while having these conversations with your will help you both.

 4. Resist the urge to lecture.

-If you ask your teen about the negative impacts and they don’t have an answer, resist the urge to tell them the ways that it is.
-For example, instead of commenting on their slipping grades and how you believe their use is a factor, turn that statement into a question like “do you think it’s impacting you at school”?
-If they don’t agree, ask “Can I share what I notice”?
+If you ask your about the negative impacts and they don’t have an answer, resist the urge to tell them the ways that it is.
+For example, instead of commenting on their slipping grades and how you believe their use is a factor, turn that statement into a question like “Do you think it’s impacting you at school?”
+If they don’t agree, ask “Can I share what I notice?”

 5. Be clear about your message.

-When talking about your teen’s marijuana use, it’s important that you understand what your message is.
+When talking about your ‘s use, it’s important that you understand what your message is.
 Do you want them to be sober?
 Do you accept their use, but want them to only use it in recreational settings?
-When teens get different messages, it can be confusing to meet your expectations.
+When teens get different messages, it can be confusing and hard to meet your expectations.